Gaël Monfils: 2005: First ATP Tour title

-2006: Breaking Top 25
+2006: Top 25

-In his first tournament of 2006, Doha, he reached the final, but lost in two sets to world No. 1 Roger Federer.
+In his first tournament of 2006, Doha, he reached the final, but lost in two sets to world No. 1, Roger Federer.
 In a surprising event in Las Vegas, there was a paddle tennis tournament held by the Tennis Channel.
 Monfils was given a wildcard into the doubles event, but became more interested and inquired about getting a singles wildcard into the main draw.
 However, he received an entry into the qualifying singles (which he won).
 Monfils competed in the main draw of this paddle tennis tournament and surprised everyone when he ousted world No. 1 paddle tennis player Scott Freedman and eventually went on to win the whole tournament.

-In May, Monfils reached the semifinals of the Rome Masters, before losing to eventual champion Rafael Nadal in straight sets.
-En route to the semifinals, Monfils defeated former world No. 1 Andy Roddick.
+In May, Monfils reached the semifinals of the Rome Masters, before losing to eventual champion Rafael Nadal, in straight sets.
+En route to the semifinals, Monfils defeated former world No. 1, Andy Roddick.
 He then entered the Hamburg Masters event, where he lost in straight sets to fellow teenager Andy Murray in the first round.
 After that, he faced Murray once more, this time in the first round of the French Open.
 After a tough five–set battle, Monfils emerged victorious.
 Monfils then proceeded to play Belgian Dick Norman in the second round.
 Once again, the match went to five sets, and Monfils got the better of his opponent.
 He then faced his toughest opponent yet, American James Blake.
 Blake was the favourite for the win, as the eighth seed, while Monfils was seeded 25th.
 However, Monfils defeated Blake in another five-set match.
 He described this run as a marathon.
 Blake said of Monfils that 'he was the fastest man on the tour'.
 The fourth round was Monfils' last, as he lost to Novak Djokovic in straight sets.

 As a result of his progress at the French Open, Monfils moved up five positions to reach a then career high of No. 23.
-This also made him the No. 1 player in France, two positions ahead of Sébastien Grosjean.
+This also made him the number-one player in France, two positions ahead of Sébastien Grosjean.
 Monfils then entered the Stella Artois Championships, where he won his first-round match against Jürgen Melzer.
 He then played the American Bobby Reynolds and won in straight sets.
 His third-round encounter with Ivan Ljubičić was the third time he faced the world No. 4.
 Monfils triumphed in straight sets.
 His quarterfinal draw was with James Blake, whom he had met earlier at the French Open.
 This time Blake succeeded.
 After having lost a set, Monfils retired as a result of a back injury.
 This injury effectively ruled him out of the Nottingham Open the following week.

 At Wimbledon, Monfils suffered a surprising first-round exit when defeated by Igor Kunitsyn.
 Monfils won the first set, but ended up losing the next three.